-The UW System consists of 13 four-year universities, 13 freshman-sophomore colleges, and 72 UW-Extension programs.
-Enrolling more than 180,000 students, the university also serves more than one million Wisconsin residents annually through statewide outreach programs.
-More than 33,400 professionals earn a UW degree each year, thanks to the dedication of more than 40,000 faculty, academic and university staff, and graduate assistants.
+The UW System consists of 13 four-year universities with 13 two-year branch campuses affiliated with seven of the four-year institutions.
+Enrolling more than 170,000 students, the university also serves more than one million Wisconsin residents annually through statewide outreach programs.
+More than 36,000 professionals earn a UW degree each year, thanks to the dedication of more than 39,000 faculty, academic and university staff, and graduate assistants.

 The UW System provides an excellent comprehensive benefits package to eligible employees and their dependents.
 The benefits package includes affordable quality health insurance and other core insurance benefits, rich retirement income plan benefits, employee reimbursement accounts, tax sheltered annuity accounts, a short and long term disability program, and an extensive paid leave package (paid legal holidays, vacation, sick leave, and personal holidays).
 For additional information regarding the UW System’s benefit package, visit the Employee Benefits site.

 The UW System is committed to achieving a diverse workforce and to maintaining a community which welcomes and values a climate supporting equal opportunity and differences among its members.
 We believe an atmosphere of diversity and inclusion is essential to academic excellence, and we seek to build a community whose members have diverse cultures, backgrounds, and life experiences.
 As an Affirmative Action & Equal Employment Opportunity employer, the UW System encourages minorities, women, veterans, and persons with disabilities to apply.
 To learn more about our mission, visit the UW System AA&EEO site.

 The University of Wisconsin System values its employees and the unique skills they possess.
 It is our goal to offer all employees a professional environment in which they can build a career while taking advantage of opportunities to learn and grow professionally.
 UW System employees are encouraged to pursue career movement by applying for positions both within and between UW System institutions.